Science of Gratitude: Evidence, Benefits, and Simple Practices

 Gratitude is best for everyday reflection, relationship appreciation, and attention training.
 It is not for suppressing grief, excusing harm, avoiding boundaries, or treating serious symptoms alone.

 A good practice should feel grounded, not performative.
 If gratitude starts to sound like a script, simplify it.
-Feet on carpet.
-One breath.
-One real thing that helped.
+Feel the warm coffee mug in your palms.
+Take one breath.
+Name one real thing that helped.

 Gratitude Toward People Versus Private Gratitude Lists